adeck/music/README.md

 Hopefully obvious, but `example` isn't actually a piece by me.
 It's just an example (as the name suggests) from the vexflow site.

+## Copyright?

+I own the copyright for all the music, here, with the exception of the `example` piece.
+If you want to use any of it in something, ask my permission, first.

 [vextab]: http://www.vexflow.com/vextab/
 [song_for_june]: https://soundcloud.com/andrewdeck/song-for-june